 Alternatively, you might be one of those humans looking for

 .
 Either way, once you finish scanning the brain, you end up with a file that you run in a physics simulator, and presto, you have a computer that remembers being a human.
 If you do it carefully enough, the original brain won't even notice it happening.

 This computer has a number of advantages over a meat human

 .
 The simulation can be run many thousands of times faster than objective speed, if you've got enough computing power.
 It can be backed up with trivial ease.
 You can run multiple copies at the same time, and have them do different things, make exotic personality composites

 , and tinker around with the inner workings of the brain in ways that are either difficult or impossible to do with a meat brain.
-Additionally, there's the fact that it's impossible to kill- you can just restart the simulation wherever you left off and the mind won't even recognize it.
+Additionally, there's the fact that it's impossible to kill as long as its data is backed up somewhere and there exists a computer on which to run it - you can just restart the simulation wherever you left off and the mind won't even recognize it.

-These advantages are a bit overwhelming if you're trying to incorporate brain uploading into a story.
+The advantages bestowed by brain uploading are a bit overwhelming if you're trying to incorporate them into a story.
 It kind of kills the tension when the protagonist can restore from backup whenever the Big Bad

 kills them.
 Authors have devised a number of cop-outs, which you can recognize by asking these questions:

 - What is the underlying mechanism of the upload?
 Is the computer simulating every atom in every neuron, or is the upload applying memories and personality characteristics to a default template?